Powerlearnproject/se-assignment-day-2-git-and-github-SEUWPER/README.md

 Branching is crucial for collaborative work on GitHub because it:

-Isolates Changes
+Isolates Changes,
-Promotes Parallel development
+Promotes Parallel development,
-Encourages Code Review
+Encourages Code Review,
 Supports Feature Experimentation and
 Facilitates Rollback